ulfox/nettrust/README.md

-# NetTrust: Dynamic Firewall
+# NetTrust: Dynamic Outbound Firewall Authorizer

-NetTrust is a Dynamic Firewall Authorizer.
+NetTrust is a Dynamic Outbound Firewall Authorizer.
 It uses a DNS as a source of truth to allow/deny outbund requests

 ## Overview